 Here's the first book that delivers UX design advice for ecommerce websites, so you can make more sales.
 It delves into the specific things you need to do at each step of the ecommerce funnel, regardless of what you are selling.

-The first thing to check is whether your website is doing all the things that users expect of a standard ecommerce site.
-After all, the vast majority of them have been shopping online for a while, so if your process doesn't live up to their expectations, they can just go elsewhere.
+The first thing to check is whether your website is doing all the things that users expect of the ecommerce experience.
+After all, the vast majority of them shop online elsewhere, and if your process doesn't live up to their expectations, they can just go to another site.

 Every website is slightly different and you'll be catering to your own audience.
 However a lot of the UX issues fall into the same few categories.
 It's important to tackle those problems before you get into spending fortunes on great-looking but ineffective design and imagery.

 I've worked with a variety of ecommerce startups over five years where I've been able to dig into the analytics data and watch rafts of user tests.
 This has enabled me to identify the most common issues of sites out there, which forms the other half of this book.
 The tend to reappear regardless of the product or service you're selling.